ArmA3Cowboy/Fixit/README.md

 # NPC-Vehicle-Repair-System
 RP Standalone script to spawn NPC to drive to player and repair their vehicle!

-Add to your server >resources>Fixit
+Add to your server >resources>Fixit      -- REMEMBER TO CHANGE THE FOLDER NAME TO Fixit

 Make sure you 'start Fixit' in your resourcees.cfg